 No credit may be granted for work completed at a registered unaccredited law school unless the student has passed the First-Year Law Students’ Examination during the first three administrations after becoming eligible to take the examination.
 Credit may be allowed for all courses taken prior to passing.

 If a student is dismissed from our Los Angeles law school or any other law school, the student may petition the Academic Council for readmission.
 Readmission is a matter of discretion rather than a matter of right, and if allowed, is done pursuant to the rules promulgated by the Committee of Bar Examiners (CBE).

 A student who is academically dismissed for academic reasons may be granted readmission when there is an affirmative showing by the applicant, to the satisfaction of UWLA’s Academic Council that the applicant possesses the capability to satisfactorily study law.
 Such a showing may be made:

 Students who have been dismissed or withdraw from law school and who apply for readmission are subject to all admission and academic policies in force at the time of the readmission application.
 If a student is readmitted, special terms and conditions may be set forth by the Academic Council.

-Applicants who score at or above the 10th percentile on the LSAT, and have a bachelor’s or associate’s degree or 60+ units, may qualify for our Performance Program.
+Applicants who score at or above the 5th percentile on the LSAT, and have met the pre legal education requirement.
 Through this Program, the applicant is permitted to attend the Introduction to Legal Study course and performance in the course will determine whether the applicant will be admitted as a regular student.
 The applicant will not be required to pay the normal tuition charge for the course, but will have to purchase books and pay a $250 non-refundable fee.